Invoice Factoring in Connecticut

 - Brookridge Funding (Danbury)

 This is certainly not a full list of invoice factoring companies in Connecticut.
+Others with operations, not headquartered, include Bluevine, Fundbox, Riviera Finance and Fleet One factoring.
 If your business is interested in receiving a quote or information from a factoring company near you, please provide us some basic information about your business type, including the typical size of your accounts receivable and your customers.
 We would be happy to help your small business reach its financial goals.